-Canon 1D Mark II N versus Canon 7D II
+Canon 1D Mark II N vs 7D Mark II

-The Canon EOS-1D Mark II N and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in August 2005 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 7D Mark II provides 20 MP.
+The Canon EOS-1D Mark II N and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in August 2005 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C (7D Mark II) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the 7D Mark II provides 20 MP.

-An illustration of the physical size and weight of the Canon 1D Mark II N and the Canon 7D II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Canon 7D II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II N – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (32 percent) than the Canon 1D Mark II N. Moreover, the 7D Mark II is substantially lighter (42 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.